WKHX-FM: Cumulus Media

 WKHX-FM and other ABC Radio stations were acquired by Citadel Broadcasting in 2007, which was absorbed into Cumulus Media in September 2011.
 In October 2011, WKHX-FM modified its playlist from playing only "new country" music to mixing in some older hits from the 1990s to the present.

 On November 13, 2019, WKHX began running liners promoting a "big announcement" to come at 3 p.m. the following day.
 Several liners had a wolf-howling sound effect, a nod to rumors on radio news websites that the station was to rebrand as "The Wolf".
 At the promised time, the station rebranded, but instead of "The Wolf" it became "New Country 101.Five."
 The station also introducing a new morning show host, JJ Kincaid, to team with existing co-host Dallas McCade.
 Their new program is called "Kincaid and Dallas".
 The show has since been syndicated to other country stations, many also owned by Cumulus Media.

+On May 8, 2026, Cumulus announced an agreement with Radio Training Network to begin simulcasting their The Joy FM network of contemporary Christian music on the HD2 subchannel of WKHX, alongside FM translator W250BC, with the agreement set for 10 years and carrying an optional renewal clause for an additional 10 years.